littlehacker26/Discriminator-Cooperative-Unlikelihood-Prompt-Tuning/README.md

 **Parameter Configuration**

 - `--data_path`:  the training corpus for prompt-tuning, attribute-specific corpus should  be set for vanilla prompt-tuning
 - `--model_name_or_path`： the path for the pretrained langauge model, we use GPT2-Large here
 - `--out_dir`: the output directory to save the control-prompts
 - `--disc_embedding_checkpoint`: the path of trained discriminators, it only needs to be specified in DisCup
 - `--template`: configure the prompt length
-- `--ranking_scope`:  cofigure the size of re-ranked candidate tokens, it only needs to be specified in DisCup
+- `--ranking_scope`: configure the size of re-ranked candidate tokens, it only needs to be specified in DisCup
+- `--corpus_type`: the attribute of control-prompts, it contain [positive" "negative"] in sentiment control generation, only 'positive' is optional in toxicity avoidance task
-- `--temperature`: cofigure the shapeness the distribution of re-ranked candidate tokens, it only needs to be specified in DisCup
+- `--temperature`: configure the distribution shapeness of re-ranked candidate tokens, it only needs to be specified in DisCup

 ## Controllable Text Generation: